Ethiopia: Health

 Ethiopia's main health problems are said to be communicable (contagious) diseases worsened by poor sanitation and malnutrition.
-Over 44 million people (nearly half the population) do not have access to clean water.
+Over 58 million people (nearly half the population) do not have access to clean water as of 2023.
 These problems are exacerbated by the shortage of trained doctors and nurses and health facilities.
+The World Health Organization's 2006 World Health Report gives a figure of 1,936 physicians (for 2003), which comes to about 2.6 per 100,000.